automationbrew/autobrew-powershell/docs/help/Ab.md

 ### [New-AbRiskyUser](New-AbRiskyUser.md)

-Generates a risky user event in Azure Active Directory, by proxing an authentication request through the Tor service.
+Generates a risky user event in Azure Active Directory by performing an authentication request that is proxied using the Tor Project.

 ### [Remove-AbEnvironment](Remove-AbEnvironment.md)